subuser-security/subuser/README.md

     // Optional: A list of directories that this application should have read only access to.
 Absolute paths: Ex: "/usr" ,"x11" : false
     // Optional: This program displays an x11 window.
+ ,"sound" : false
+    // Optional: Give this program access to your soundcard?
  ,"inherit-working-directory" : true
     // Should this program be able to read-write to the directory from which it was called.
  ,"allow-network-access" : false